Murase-Hijiri/wav-fortran/doc/doc-wav-fortran.md

 end subroutine lpcm_wav_read
 ```
 #### `filename`
-Name of file to read.
+Name of a file to read.
 #### `wave_data`
 Data of the audio.
 Length of `wave_data` is number of sample points.